GitHub Tutorial

 3. Initialize trestlebot Workspace

-command to initialize our emtpy GitHub repository.
-Unlike the other trestlebot commands, this command is run on your local workstation.
+command will initialize the empty GitHub repository.
+Unlike other trestlebot commands, this command is run on the local workstation.
 The trestlebot commands can be installed by cloning the trestle-bot repo and running poetry install

 trestlebot-init --oscal-model compdef --working-dir <path-to-your-repo>